-For the last few years, we have gone trick or treating in her neighborhood- it’s fun and old and gives you that very old-fashioned spooky but fun feel that you want on Halloween day.
-Last year, my niece snapped these photos of my kids, trick or treating.
-She’s an excellent photographer and I could not be happier with how the photos turned out.
+For the last few years, we have gone trick or treating in her neighborhood- it’s fun and old and gives you that very old-fashioned, spooky, but fun feel that you want on Halloween day.
+Last year, my niece snapped these photos of my kids trick or treating.
+She’s an excellent photographer, and I could not be happier with how the photos turned out.

 More DIY Halloween Costume Tutorials